TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/TheConstantEditor.rst

 label
 -----

 The label is a trimmed text string.
-It gets split on the first :ts:`:` (colon) to separate header and body of the comment.
+It gets split on the first :typoscript:`:` (colon) to separate header and body of the comment.
 The header is displayed on its own line in bold.